fuaddm/webquiz/README.md

 # WebQuiz 🎉

 Hey there!
 I’m excited to share WebQuiz with you!
-It’s a fun and challenging way to test your skills across HTML, CSS, and JavaScript. https://webquiz-fd.vercel.app/
+It’s a fun and challenging way to test your skills across HTML, CSS, and JavaScript.
+Check it out [here](https://webquiz-fd.vercel.app/)!

 ## What’s Inside? 🧩